ThunderFly-aerospace/TFRPM01/README.md

 ![TFRPM01B probe input circuit](/doc/img/TFRPM01_pulse_counter_input.png)

 As can be seen from the schematics the default probe power selection is +5V, protected by resistor R10 to about 50 mA short-circuit current.
 The pull-up resistor R1 with default value 470 Ohm is quite hard and it is generally unsuitable to most optical probes with open-collector outputs.
 Therefore the resistor R1 should be interchanged to the more suitable value (That could be requested during the order process).

-## Where to get it?

-ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).